Priyanka Singh is Salford’s first new international student to have travelled to the UK. We caught up with her to see how she is settling in.

 Thanks a lot Priyanka and, once again, welcome to Salford!

 Are you an international student who will need to self-isolate?
-Sign up to our buddy scheme to receive some support from one of our friendly international students.
+Our FAQ page gives you more useful advice, including how to sign up to receive some support from one of our friendly international students during this time.